JS - Introduction

 alt text

-Just like linking a stylesheet, we can link an external script file to our file.
+Just like linking a stylesheet to our HTML file, we can link an external script file to it.

 <script src="fileName.js"></script>